Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Dataset

 \makeatletter \makeatother

-\paragraph{Combined Attack} The \emph{Combined Attack} represents a realistic and formidable threat scenario in which an eavesdropper (Eve) employs multiple quantum hacking strategies simultaneously to maximize her chances of compromising the QKD system.
-In this attack, Eve leverages a combination of wavelength attacks, detector blinding, and random number generator (RNG) manipulation.
+\paragraph{Combined Attack} The \emph{Combined Attack} represents a realistic and formidable threat scenario in which an eavesdropper (Eve) simultaneously employs multiple quantum-hacking strategies to maximize her chances of compromising the QKD system.
+In this attack, Eve leverages a combination of wavelength attacks, detector blinding, and manipulation of a random number generator (RNG).
+This compound strategy operates by layering distinct attack vectors to cover each other's weaknesses.
+For instance, the predictive power of an RNG attack can reduce the error rate inherent in intercept-resend maneuvers, while detector blinding enables Eve to control the exact timing and success of her injected pulses, masking the statistical anomalies (like loss rates) that usually accompany other active attacks.
 By exploiting device imperfections and protocol vulnerabilities in concert, Eve can bypass optical filters with off-wavelength photons~\cite{zhao2008quantum}, force detectors into a controllable linear mode~\cite{lydersen2010hacking}, and predict or bias random choices made by Alice and Bob~\cite{gerhardt2011full}.
 The synergy between these attacks allows Eve to increase her information gain while minimizing detection, as the errors and losses introduced by one attack may mask or compensate for those caused by another.
-Algorithm~\ref{alg:combined_attack_process} summarizes the simulation process for this multifaceted attack.
+The Algorithm~\ref{alg:combined_attack_process} summarizes the simulation process for this multifaceted attack.

 \makeatletter \makeatother